codebeltnet/jobs-sonarcloud/README.md

   version:
   # The URL of your SonarQube instance.
   host: 'https://sonarcloud.io'
+  # When set to true, includes preview versions of .NET.
+Default is false.
+  include-preview: false
   # Additional properties to be passed to the scanner.
   parameters: >-
     -d:sonar.exclusions='**/obj/**,**/bin/**'